Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 If you’re wondering, you won’t see people making the chocolate, which is what we were hoping for.
 The shiny machines at work are fascinating, though, and it smells as good as you’d expect.

-Unfortunately, this section is quite crowded, especially with families, as most children or even adults (Alex’s favourite was the “unlimited chocolate testing”) may find it fan-friendly.
+Unfortunately, this section is quite crowded, especially with families, so most children or even adults (Alex’s favourite was “unlimited chocolate testing”) may love this area, though.

-So, take your time and enjoy as much chocolate as you like without feeling rushed!
-(No judgement here!)
+So, take your time and indulge in as much chocolate as you like without feeling rushed!
+No worries; there isn’t anyone rolling their eyes at you here.
+Everybody is too busy eating away.

 4. Unlimited Tasting

-Fortunately, Alex simply had enough chocolate, and I’m not such a fan, so neither of us got sick from eating too much.
+Luckily, Alex tried just enough samples of chocolate, and I’m not such a fan, so neither of us got sick from eating too much.

 Also Read: How to visit Stoos Ski Resort if you don’t ski?
 A Cheap Way to Enjoy Switzerland in Winter

-- Come with an open mind: Learn something much deeper than just indulging in chocolate.
-Take your time to listen to all the multimedia exhibitions.
+- Come with an open mindset: learn something much deeper than just sampling chocolate.
+Take your time to listen to all the multimedia exhibitions

-- Shop smart: When shopping at the museum gift shop, it’s important to note that Swiss chocolate is more expensive than regular chocolate bars.
+- Shop smart: When shopping at the museum gift shop, it’s important to note that Swiss chocolate is pricier than regular chocolate bars.
 Pick unique flavours you can’t find elsewhere.
-We got Alex’s parents just one big bar of their favourite chocolate to take home for them.
+We got Alex’s parents a big bar of their favourite chocolate to take home.
 I can’t remember exactly how much a bar was, but I do remember it wasn’t super cheap!

-The tour does not allow the use of bags, including backpacks or small bags for storing chocolate, which is a letdown for chocolate lovers.
+The tour does not allow the use of bags, including backpacks or small bags for storing chocolate, which may disappoint some visitors.

 If you happen to have a big bag, you shouldn’t worry; they’ve got lockers on the premises.